CyaTmrw/InternetView/README.md

 # InternetView

 ## About
-This is the repository for the web frontend of PocketQR.
+This is the repository for the web frontend of InternetView.

 Link to the devpost: https://devpost.com/software/internetview